Some discussions on the Goldbach conjecture: Some results weaker than the Goldbach conjecture

 More explicitly, Chen proved the following result in 1973. \begin{theorem}[Chen, 1973] Let $P_x(1, 2)$ be the number of ways to write a sufficiently large even integer $x$ as the sum of a prime and an almost prime with at most $2$ prime divisors, then we have

 where

-Therefore, every sufficiently large even integer can be written as the sum of a prime and product of at most two primes. \end{theorem} Then constant term $0.67$ in~\eqref{chenconstanteq} improves his earlier result \cite{Chen1966} announced in 1966, in which he obtained a smaller constant $0.098$ in the lower bound estimate.
+Therefore, every sufficiently large even integer can be written as the sum of a prime and product of at most two primes. \end{theorem} Then constant term $0.67$ in~\eqref{chenconstanteq} improves his earlier result \cite{Chen1966} announced in 1966, in which Chen obtained a smaller constant $0.098$ in the lower bound estimate.
 There are further improvements on the constant term in Chen's theorem.
-Currently the best record belongs to Wu \cite{Wu2008}, who proved the following theorem in 2008, improving previous results of Chen \cite{Chen1966, Chen1973}, Halberstam-Richert \cite{HR1974}, Chen \cite{Chen1978_1}, Chen \cite{Chen1978_2}, Cai-Lu \cite{CL2002}, Wu \cite{Wu2004}, and Cai \cite{Cai2008}.
+Currently the record belongs to Wu \cite{Wu2008}, who proved the following theorem in 2008, improving previous results of Chen \cite{Chen1966, Chen1973}, Halberstam \cite{Halberstam1975}, Chen \cite{Chen1978_1}, Chen \cite{Chen1978_2}, Cai-Lu \cite{CL2002}, Wu \cite{Wu2004}, and Cai \cite{Cai2008}.

 \begin{theorem}[Wu, 2008] We have $P_x(1, 2) \geq \frac{0.899 x C_x}{(\log x)^2}$. \end{theorem}